PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 09:50:50
+Last updated: 2024-04-06 09:51:26
-Random Quote: Euron Greyjoy is no man's notion of a king, if half of what Theon said of him was true.  -  Robb Stark
+Random Quote: What is lost, will be found. - Maura Franklin